aehrc/TRIBES/README.md

 TRIBES
 ======

-TBP: General info on *TRIBES* and snakemake
+TRIBES is a user-friendly platform for relatedness detection in genomic data. *TRIBES* is the first tool which is both accurate (up to 7th degree) and combines essential data processing steps in a single platform.

+Accurately classifying the degree of relatedness between pairs of individuals has multiple important applications, including disease gene discovery, removal of confounding relatives in genome wide association studies (GWAS) and family planning.
+Currently no tools are available which are accurate beyond 3rd degree and combine the necessary data processing steps for accuracy and ease of use.
+To address this we have developed ‘TRIBES’, a user-friendly platform which leverages the GERMLINE algorithm to accurately identify distant relatives.
+TRIBES enables user-guided data pruning, phasing of genomes, IBD segment recovery, masking of artefactual IBD segments and finally relationship estimation.
+To facilitate ease-of-use we employ ‘Snakemake’, a workflow tool which enables flexibility and reproducibility.

+We demonstrate the accuracy of *TRIBES* in our publications [insert TRIBES] and [insert SOD1]

+Briefly, Input data to *TRIBES* is quality control filtered, joint sample VCF. *TRIBES* then follows these steps: The full TRIBES pipeline is described in detail in [Suppfile link to Bionf paper].
+1) The VCF is filtered using quality metrics contained within the VCF file.
+2) The resultant VCF is then phased using BEAGLE.
+3) IBD Segments are then estimated using GERMLINE.
+4) Artefactual IBD is masked using a reference file and adjusting segment endpoints.
+5) Adjusted IBD Segments are then summed to estimate relationships.

 # Getting started

+This section describes analysis of example data.
+To run *TRIBES* on your own datasets, refer to instructions from [Installation](#installation) onwards

 *TRIBES* requires Linux-64 or MacOS-64 and about 10G of free disk space for software, reference and example data.

 Setup *TRIBES* using one of the methods described in the [Installation](#installation) section (for a workstation setup use: [Installation with miniconda](#installation-with-miniconda) )

-To demonstate how tribes works we will use on of the examples (TFCeu) with reference data from EUR superpopulation (REF-G1K_EUR).
+To demonstate how *TRIBES* works we will use an example dataset (TFCeu) with reference data from 1000 Genomes 'EUR' superpopulation (REF-G1K_EUR).

-Create  and go to a directory for reference and sample data, e.g `$HOME/tribes-data`
+Create and navigate to a directory for reference and sample data, e.g `$HOME/tribes-data`

 	mkdir -p $HOME/tribes-data
 	cd $HOME/tribes-data